 I managed to stay in bed a fair deal longer than I really wanted. managed to get out before 10 though and took the short drive to Hassard Cheratte for a second attempt.
 As soon as I parked up a guy parked up behind me, got out and started checking the locks on the location.
-I guessed that he was the keeper of the keys as it were.
+I guessed that he was the keeper of the keys as it were but apparently he lost his car keys, so I told him to contact locksmith westchester ny.
 UselessPsychic had told me about him and apparently he’s okay, but I didn’t really want to take the chance.
 Or pay the admission charge that I had heard about.

 As soon as he was gone around a corner I made good my entry, over the gate and in.
 Mindful that he was doing his rounds and that undoubtedly he new the site far better than me I made for higher levels to avoid being spotted should he have seen my entry.

 For me the entry and exit are most worrying, chances to be spotted are many, mostly when on a main road, so it always takes a time for me to become more easy and settled once inside a site, this was no exception and it took a few minutes to get used to the voice of the building, children shouting and a lone dog barking fairly close to where I was.

 Once relaxed I was able to get on with photography.
 The first few rooms were fairly stark, large rooms with little in the way of machinery, pulleys and the like hung from beams across the ceiling.
 Higher up and over some very rusty stairs, caution was paramount, I felt that my 12 stone could break these if I stood in the wrong place, no where near as bad or as dodgy as Shoreham though.